BeaverHouse/repo-template/.github/PULL_REQUEST_TEMPLATE.md

 ### Self Check

-- [ ] I checked and tested my PR and it works well
+- [ ] I checked & tested my PR and it works well

 ## Content of PR